harcokuppens/CourseGradingWithDOMjudge/README.md

 * [Overview programming contests, specifications and tooling](Programming_contests_specifications_and_tooling.md)

 The scripts used in this repository use the **REST API** referenced in above document.
 We use BAPCtools to develop/create and test a problem.
 When we have a good problem for the course, only then we import it to DOMjudge.
+Within DOMjudge there is a special Test contest which only administrators have access to.
+We use this Test contest to also test a new contest problem on the DOMjudge server before using it in the course.